 “I don’t dream about anyone, except myself”

-Those aren’t even the most snowflake-like lyrics to have come from the pen of Morrissey – those are just the ones that immediately sprang to mind when I stopped to think about this at all.
+Those aren’t even the most snowflake-like lyrics to have come from the pen of Morrissey – those are just the ones that immediately sprang to mind when I stopped to think about it.
 “I know I’m unloveable/you don’t have to tell me/message received loud and clear” – “I am human and I need to be loved, just like everybody else does” – I could do this all day long.
-I actually like some of those lyrics myself – yet I would never attempt to pass them off as anything other than snowflakey on 11.
+I actually like some of those lyrics myself – yet I would never attempt to pass them off as anything other than snowflakey dialled up to 11.